wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Course-List.md

 - [2018-finch #Project#](https://github.com/zhedongzheng/finch): Make NLP Flow in TensorFlow

+- [2019-TensorFlow in Practice #Course#](https://www.coursera.org/specializations/tensorflow-in-practice): In this four-course Specialization, you’ll explore exciting opportunities for AI applications.
+Begin by developing an understanding of how to build and train neural networks.

 ## PyTorch

 - [Pytorch Examples](https://github.com/pytorch/examples): A set of examples around pytorch in Vision, Text, Reinforcement Learning, etc.